Latest EECS News

 CATALOG DESCRIPTION: Information measures and their properties: entropy, divergence, mutual information, channel capacity.
 Shannon's fundamental theorems for data compression and coding for noisy channels.
 Applications in communications, statistical inference, probability, physics.

-Prerequisites by course: EECS 302 Probabilities.
+Prerequisites by course: EECS 302 (Probabilities Systems and Random Signals).

 Prerequisites by topic: Good understanding of basic probability.
 (A review of probability theory will be given in Week 1.)